 Libya: Greek rescuers among those killed in road collision

-Four members of a Greek rescue team and three members of a Libyan family have died in a road collision, according to a Libyan official.
+At least three members of a Greek rescue team and three members of a Libyan family have died in a road collision.

 The rescuers were among a team who were travelling on a bus to the flood-ravaged city of Derna on Sunday when their vehicle collided with a car carrying the family.

-Two others in the car and eight others on the bus were seriously injured.
+Two others in the car and eight others on the bus were seriously injured, according to a Libyan official.

 Othman Abdeljalil, health minister in the administration that runs the east of the country, told a press conference the team had been travelling from the eastern city of Benghazi when the crash happened.